The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Power spectrum methods

 As part of the DR6 analysis, we generated several sets of simulations based on our evolving understanding of the instrument and the sky model.
 Our final simulation set consists of 1,640 simulations for each split of each array-band.
 Each simulation includes a Gaussian realization of the CMB and foregrounds, and a realistic noise simulation as described in \cite{atkins/etal:2023}.

-The signal realizations are drawn from a single \LCDM\ cosmological model, and a single foreground model.
+The signal realizations are drawn from a single \LCDM\ cosmological model, and a single foreground model\footnote{An analysis of a simulation using a more complex non-Gaussian foreground model, designed to better capture realistic spatial and spectral correlations, is presented in Section~\ref{subsubsec:param_recov}.}.
 The values of the cosmological and foreground parameters used for the final simulation set are the best-fitting model found using a near-final iteration of our analysis.
 These are given in \S\ref{sec:results}.
 Earlier simulation sets, for example those used before unblinding, used estimates for foreground parameters based on earlier ACT data.
 Since the noise model of the simulation is measured using actual ACT data, we apply the data calibration and polarization efficiencies to each noise simulation.

 As described in later sections, these simulations are used to ensure unbiased power spectra recovery, by processing them through the data pipeline.
 They are also used for constructing the covariance matrices used for null tests and parameter estimation.
 Subsets of the simulation set are used to test the effects of filtering and aberration.